-The Exercise command is a test that the far end will respond to an APS channel request in bidirectional switching without operating the selector.
+The Exercise command tests whether the far end will respond to an APS channel request in bidirectional switching without operating the selector.
 This command is low priority so as not to interfere with the actual operation of the protection group.
 It is only valid when the current request is NR or DNR, as it is lower in priority than all other requests.

 Figures I.4, I.5, I.6 and I.7 give examples of operation of the Exercise command.
-In all cases, neither the requested nor bridged entity numbers are changed for the Exercise command.
+In all cases, neither the requested nor the bridged entity numbers are changed for the Exercise command.
 A successful response is receiving an "RR" with the same entity number.
 Note that having DNR answered with DNR provides a way to test that the Exercise command receives the appropriate RR response.

-Figure I.4/G.873.1 - Example of exercise command from 1+1 NR state
+Figure I.4 - Example of Exercise command from 1+1 NR state

-Figure I.5/G.873.1 - Example of exercise command from 1+1 DNR state
+Figure I.5 - Example of Exercise command from 1+1 DNR state

-Figure I.6/G.873.1 - Example of exercise command from 1:n NR state without extra traffic
+Figure I.6 - Example of Exercise command from 1:n NR state without extra traffic

-Figure I.7/G.873.1 - Example of exercise command from 1:n NR state with extra traffic
+Figure I.7 - Example of Exercise command from 1:n NR state with extra traffic